df8819/G915ColorC/README.md

 ![Image](2024-06-12_00-25.png)

 ### The default rainbow crap on the G915 annoyed me so hard I created this app.
-Hope it helps😎️
+Hope it helps.
+No other method really worked unfortunately.